-Figure 19 describes the water side temperature performance for each dual-evaporative pre-cooler system.
-Figure 19 A plots the sump water temperature for each minute interval observation as a function of outside air wet bulb temperature.
-Figure 19 B plots the water temperature rise across the ventilation cooling coil in each mode with pump operation.
+Figure 16 (next page) describes the water side temperature performance for each dual-evaporative precooler system.
+Figure 19A plots the sump water temperature for each minute interval observation as a function of outside air wet bulb temperature.
+Figure 16B plots the water temperature rise across the ventilation cooling coil in each mode with pump operation.
 Both figures plot steady state measurements after consistent operation in a particular mode for at least ten minutes.

 Again, since the pump on AC7 operated most consistently, this unit provides the clearest representation of performance for this type of hybrid rooftop air conditioner.
-Despite the fact that the evaporative cooling process must reject the sensible load acquired from cooling ventilation air, as long as the condenser fans were operating water returned to the sump very near the ambient wet bulb condition.
+Despite the fact that the evaporative cooling process must reject the sensible load acquired from cooling outside air (OSA), as long as the condenser fans were operating water returned to the sump very near the ambient wet bulb condition.
 For steady state operation, the sump water temperature remained within 1-2 °F of the outside air wet bulb temperature.
 These observations are consistent with laboratory measurements.
-When the dual evaporative pre-cooler pump functioned, but there is was no condenser airflow, sump water temperature increased substantially.
+When the dual evaporative pre-cooler pump functioned, but there was no condenser airflow, sump water temperatures increased substantially.

-Since the pumps for M12-14 and M15-15 operated irregularly when only one compressor was active, the sump water temperature for the two units in mode "DC+DX1" shows quite a bit of scatter.
+Since the pumps for M12-14 and M15-15 operated irregularly when only one compressor was active, the sump water temperature for the two units in "DC+DX1" mode shows quite a bit of scatter.
 There are still some periods for both units when sump water temperature approaches the wet bulb limit, indicating that for instances when the pump did run long enough, these units exhibited appropriate thermal performance capabilities.
-M12-14 spent a significant amount of time in mode "DC+DX2", and since the pump operated continuously whenever the second stage compressor was on, the trend for sump water temperature in this mode remains within a couple degrees of the concurrent wet bulb temperature.
+M12-14 spent a significant amount of time in "DC+DX2" mode, and since the pump operated continuously whenever the second stage compressor was on, the trend for sump water temperature in this mode remains within a couple of degrees of the concurrent wet bulb temperature.

-Figure 19 B plots the water temperature rise across the ventilation cooling coil as a function of outside air wet bulb depression.
-Observations for AC7 present a very clear trend for each mode of operation and reach a water temperature rise of $9^{\circ}F$ with wet bulb depression between $30-35^{\circ}F$.
-The temperature rise in mode "Econ + DC" is significantly lower as a result of the fact that the condenser fans do not operate in this mode, and so the evaporative cooling capabilities for the system are greatly reduced.
-These results also show that water temperature rise is $1-2^{\circ}F$ higher for mode "Econ+DC+DX1" than for mode "DC+DX2".
-This occurs because mode "Econ+DC+DX1" operates with the outside air damper fully open, which increases the airflow rate across the coil and allows for a larger temperature rise for the water flow.
+Figure 16B plots the water temperature rise across the ventilation cooling coil as a function of outside air wet bulb depression.
+Observations for AC7 present a very clear trend for each mode of operation and reach a water temperature rise of 9°F with wet bulb depression between 30-35°F. The temperature rise in "Econ + DC" mode is significantly lower as a result of the fact that the condenser fans do not operate in this mode, and so the evaporative cooling capabilities for the system are greatly reduced.
+These results also show that water temperature rise is 1-2°F higher for "Econ+DC+DX1" mode than for "DC+DX2" mode.
+This occurs because "Econ+DC+DX1" mode operates with the outside air damper fully open, which increases the airflow rate across the coil and allows for a larger temperature rise for the water flow.
 It is important to note that the additional sensible load resulting from increased ventilation airflow does not affect the sump water temperature trend.

-M15-15 shows two distinct trends for mode "DC+DX1" in Figure 19 B. One trend surrounds a $0^{\circ}F$ water temperature rise across the coil, while the other, albeit with quite a lot of scatter, indicates temperature rise in the same range as was observed for AC7.
-The $0^{\circ}F$ trend occurs as a result of periods when the pump fails to move water through the coil, as discussed in section "Irregularities in System Operations".
+M15-15 shows two distinct trends for "DC+DX1" mode in Figure 16B.
+One trend surrounds a 0°F water temperature rise across the coil, while the other, albeit with quite a lot of scatter, indicates temperature rise in the same range as was observed for AC7.
+The 0°F trend occurs as a result of periods when the pump fails to move water through the coil, as discussed in the "Irregularities in System Operations" section.
 The second trend emerges from the instances when the pump does finally manage to circulate water.